AI as Equalizer or Amplifier? Task Complexity as the Moderating Factor for Human Expertise in Hybrid Intelligence Systems: Introduction

-These observations reveal a deeper truth about AI tools that mainstream discourse often misses.
-The debate typically frames AI adoption as a binary choice: embrace automation or resist replacement.
-Yet the reality I have witnessed across hundreds of training interactions suggests something fundamentally different.
-AI tools do not replace human intelligence---they amplify it.
+These observations---drawn from in-house use of Claude, Claude Code, and Cursor in a small software team since mid-2024 (Section~\ref{sec:approach})---reveal a dynamic that mainstream discourse often misses.
+AI tools do not replace human intelligence---they \emph{amplify} it.
 And amplifiers, by their nature, magnify the quality of their input.

-This position paper argues that AI tools function as cognitive amplifiers within the tradition of intelligence amplification (IA)---systems designed to enhance rather than replace human cognitive capabilities \cite{engelbart1962augmenting}.
-Under this paradigm, AI becomes a telescope for thought: powerful when wielded by someone who knows where to look and how to interpret what they see, but limited when used blindly.
-The critical insight, validated through both research evidence and field observation, is that domain expertise, judgment capability, and iterative refinement skills---not technical facility with AI---determine amplification effectiveness.